TNL-Project/TNL/Documentation/UsersGuide/Segments/ug_Segments.md

    This further improves memory access patterns and computational efficiency on parallel architectures.

-TODO: Finish sorted segments and add example
-Inspired by ()[], TNL also offers *sorted segments*.
-Here, the segments are first sorted by their size in descending order.
-After that they are stored using the underlying segments.
+Inspired by the paper [SELL-C-σ](https://arxiv.org/abs/1307.6209), TNL also offers *sorted segments*.
+In this type of segments, the segments are first sorted by their size in descending order and then stored using an underlying segment type.
+The underlying segments can be of any type, not only \ref TNL::Algorithms::Segments::SlicedEllpack as in the SELL-C-σ format.
+Using sorted segments can be particularly beneficial when the sizes of individual segments vary significantly.
+This has the greatest performance impact on GPUs.

 Especially in the case of GPUs, the performance of each format strongly depends on the distribution of segment sizes.
 Therefore, we cannot claim that any one of